deffi/coffle2/doc/notes.md

 ===========

 Additional features:
+  * Host-specific files in repo? - easier than large host() blocks
+  * Local files to be included (!) into the generated file?
   * Set the file mode
   * Set the directory mode
   * Install multiple repos to a target (see below)